grommet/hpe-design-system-starter/README.md

-# Understanding the fundamentals: Node, package management, code editors, and more
+# Understanding the fundamentals: Node, package management, code editors, and more (4 min read)

 ## Objective
 At the end of this chapter, you will: